materialsproject/pymatgen/ADMIN.md

 The above instructions are general, but there are some known issues that are machine-specific:

 * Installing lxml via pip required `STATIC_DEPS=true pip install lxml` on macOS 10.13.
+* It can be useful to `pip install --upgrade pip twine setuptools` (this may be necessary if there are authentication errors when connecting to PyPI).

 ## Doing the release